 Do you have a skill you can teach others?
 Do your readers look to you for your expertise in a particular area?

-Monetize this skill by creating an online course and you'll be on the fast track to earning money.
+Monetize this skill by creating an online course and you'll be on the fast track to making money.

-If you're still learning how to make money blogging with online courses, I suggest you start by creating a short format course (less than 60 minutes of video content) on a very niche topic. specific that can be taught without too much help along the way.
+If you are still learning how to make money blogging with online courses, I advise you to start by creating a short format course (less than 60 minutes of video content) on a very specific niche topic that can be taught without too much help along the way.

-Believe me… I've created 4 online courses in the past 5 years – all different in size, scope and topics – you'll need to start by creating a simple course for your first experience.
+Believe me… I have created 4 online courses in the last 5 years - all different in terms of size, scope and topics - you will need to start by creating a simple course for your first experience.

 How do you create your first online course?

-First, you'll need to figure out what skill or process you want to teach (and how long it will take someone to learn it).
+First, you will need to determine the skill or process you want to teach (and how long it will take someone to learn it).

-Next, you'll need to validate that course idea with your readers or start conversations with your target customers, to make sure that there really is a paying audience for the course you want to create.
+Next, you will need to validate this course idea with your readers or start conversations with your target customers, in order to ensure that there is actually a paying audience for the course you want to create.

 The social media marketing niche is a great example of how you can make money with an online course…

-Let's say you're an Instagram champ and your readers want to know how you're doing.
-You can set up a course that teaches them, step by step, how to become an Instagram pro.
-Different modules in your course could focus on separate topics like:
+Let's say you're an Instagram champion and your followers want to know how you do it.
+You could create a course that teaches them, step by step, how to become an Instagram pro.
+Different modules in your course could focus on distinct topics such as:

-An online course of this type would be a great example of evolving content – a how-to guide that students can work through and implement at their own pace – which means it can be a relatively practical resource of the type “set it and forget it”, rather than a resource for which students must tune in to weekly live sessions.
+An online course of this type would be an excellent example of evolving content - a practical guide that students can work through and implement at their own pace - meaning it can be a relatively convenient "install it and forget it" type resource, rather than one for which students need to log on to weekly live sessions.

 This makes this style of course a very attractive way to generate income.